ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-10-14-augmented-reality-staying-ahead-industry.md

 ### Skilled Trades and Maintenance

 The skilled trades and maintenance industry could see a huge advantage from AR devices.
-For example, at ISS Art, we’re working on a project to assist workers in repairs and inspections.
+For example, at ISS Art, we're working on a project to assist workers in repairs and inspections.

 Companies will be able to make visual instructions that users can download and follow.
 For example, a user could take a picture of a car wheel.
 According to the make and model, the system will download appropriate instructions that a user could follow on their Microsoft Hololens.